Who Is This Credit Card Best For?

 Wyndham Rewards Earner Card Bonus for New Cardholders

-When you first get the card, you’ll receive a welcome offer of 30,000 bonus points, enough for up to 4 free nights at participating properties after spending $1,000 on purchases in the first 90 days.
+When you first get the card, you’ll receive a welcome offer of 45,000 bonus points, enough for up to 4 free nights at participating properties after spending $1,000 on purchases in the first 90 days.
 Free nights can require up to 30,000 points per bedroom at participating properties and are subject to availability.
 Resort fees may apply and cannot be paid with points.
-Based on data collected by The Balance, the bonus is worth $294.
+Based on data collected by The Balance, the bonus is worth $588.

 The value of your welcome bonus is better than a few similar cards but the Hilton Honors from American Express and the Choice Privileges Visa Signature Card have more valuable bonuses.